 We are very fortunate to have a Forest School on our school site, staffed by qualified practitioners.
 All children are able to enjoy a variety of learning activities in the magnificent school grounds, and facilities are used to the full by all pupils, particularly those in the Prep School.
 Our boys and girls enjoy exploring the outdoors during Forest School activities; trapping over the bridge like the Three Billy Goats Gruff, creating masterpieces in the muddy kitchen, growing plants in the school garden and using the large play equipment – speeding down the slide as they create their adventures.
 Lessons in our Forest School are a highlight for all of our children, who explore nature and the changing seasons during fortnightly sessions throughout the year.

 The school portfolio was boosted significantly in 2014 with the building of a new Sixth Form block.
 The bespoke, two storey building is located on the rear of the school site with its beautiful terrace and first floor boardroom overlooking the treetops of our extensive wooded grounds and the banks of the River Tees.
-It has been designed to meet the growing demand for Sixth Form places across the Tees Valley and beyond.
 Learn more about our Sixth Form here.